DinaKlim/OD_RL_notes/RL_notes/20_Kambalda/readme.md

 In the presence of small amounts of water, immiscible melts of silicates and sulfides/oxides can form at specific temperature ranges within magmas.
 (See Fig. 2: Crystallization sequence from two immiscible melts.)

 ![20 Kambalda phase diagram](https://github.com/DinaKlim/OD_RL_notes/blob/main/RL_notes/20_Kambalda/20%20Kambalda%20phase%20diagram.jpg)

+Fig. 11-16 Development of a "two-liquid" system in the cooling of a sulfide-rich intrusion such as that of Sudbury, as visualized by Hawley.
+The diagrammatic section illustrates cooling, separation of immiscible silicate-rich and sulfide-rich liquids, and crystallization, treated as a binary system.
+Point e lies close to left ordinate.
+Crystallization at e or g would extend over a range of temperatures.
+Points d and c represent approximate composition of "immiscible-silicate-sulfide" ores.
+(Redrawn from Hawley, Can.
+Mineralogist, 1962.)

 The separation of these phases depends on the following variables: